chanjohnathan/design/README.md

 # Design Kit WIP
-Collection of webfont cheatsheet icons imported into Sketch and Adobe XD to speed up the wireframing/prototyping process.
+A collection of webfont cheatsheet icons imported into Sketch and Adobe XD to speed up the wireframing/prototyping process.

 ionicons
 - [x] Import all Android icons